kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ### Goals

-- Provide a mechanism for workloads to discover DRA device metadata within workload pods.
+- Provide an easy way for DRA device authors to make the attributes discoverable inside the pod.
 - Minimize complexity and avoid modifications to core components like scheduler and kubelet to maintain system reliability and scalability
-- Provide an easy way for DRA device authors to make the attributes discoverable inside the pod.
 - Maintain full backward compatibility with existing DRA drivers and workloads
-- Define a versioned JSON schema to enable schema evolution without breaking consumers
+- Define a versioned JSON schema to ensure compatibility within versions and clear migration paths across versions

 ### Non-Goals